-Accounting information of a business enterprise is used by a number of parties.
-Different parties use accounting information for different purposes depending on their needs.
-Therefore, the accounting information system of a business enterprise must be designed in a way that should generate reports to satisfy the needs of everyone interested in accounting information.
+Accounting information of a business enterprise is used by many stakeholders.
+Different parties use this information for different purposes depending on their needs.
+Therefore, the accounting information system of a business enterprise must be designed in a way that it should generate the reports to satisfy the information needs of everyone interested party.

 We can broadly divide the users of accounting information into two groups – internal users and external users.
 Internal users include managers and owners of the business whereas external users include investors, creditors of funds, suppliers of goods, government agencies, general public, customers and employees.

 Internal users use a mix of management and financial accounting information.
 Some internal users of accounting information and their needs are briefly discussed below: